-Use of proceeds We will not receive any of the proceeds from the sale of the shares of Common Stock by the selling stockholders.
+Use of proceeds

+We will not receive any of the proceeds from the sale of the shares of common stock by the selling stockholders.

+Risk factors

-Risk factors Any investment in the securities offered hereby is speculative and involves a high degree of risk.
+Any investment in the securities offered hereby is speculative and involves a high degree of risk.
 You should carefully consider the information set forth under "Risk Factors" and elsewhere in this prospectus.

+Trading symbol

-Trading symbol Our common stock is listed on the Nasdaq Global Market under the symbol "PLBY".
+Our common stock is listed on the Nasdaq Global Market under the symbol "PLBY".

-(1) As of May 3, 2021, this amount excludes:
+(1) As of April 16, 2021, this amount excludes:

-• Playboy options assumed in the Business Combination exercisable for an aggregate of 3,560,541 shares of common stock at a weighted average exercise price of \$5.61;

-- assumed obligation in the Business Combination to issue shares in respect of terminated Playboy RSUs for an aggregate of 2,045,634 shares of common stock to be settled approximately one year following the Closing Date; and - 4,262,364 shares of common stock initially reserved for issuance pursuant to future awards under our 2021 Equity and Incentive Compensation Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which became effective upon the consummation of the Business Combination.
+- Playboy options assumed in the Business Combination exercisable for an aggregate of 3,560,541 shares of common stock at a weighted average exercise price of \$5.61; - assumed obligation in the Business Combination to issue shares in respect of terminated Playboy RSUs for an aggregate of 2,045,634 shares of common stock to be settled approximately one year following the Closing Date; - 55,000 shares of common stock underlying the remaining outstanding Chardan unit purchase option (the "UPO"); and - 4,262,364 shares of common stock initially reserved for issuance pursuant to future awards under our 2021 Equity and Incentive Compensation Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which became effective upon the consummation of the Business Combination.